apple2373/chainer-caption/README.md

 --img ./sample_imgs/COCO_val2014_000000185546.jpg \

 ```
-See the file for the meaning of options.
+See the help for other options.
+You can, for example, use beam search if you want.

 ## I want to run caption generation module as a web API.
 I have a simple script for that.